interpretml/TalkToEBM/README.md

 contribute to the observed pattern, and further analysis is needed to fully understand the influence of the HomePlanet feature on the outcome.*

 Instead of describing individual graphs, we can also ask the LLM to summarize the entire model.
-By default this creates a 30 sentence summary.
+We can also ask for a summary in a given number of sentences.

 ```python
 model_description = t2ebm.llm_describe_ebm(gpt4, ebm,